Terminator 3: Rise of the Machines: Plot

-Ten years after destroying Cyberdyne Systems, (Note: As depicted in Terminator 2: Judgment Day (1991)) John Connor has been living as a nomad following the death of his mother, Sarah Connor, and fears that the malevolent artificial intelligence Skynet is still hunting him despite a war between humans and machines not happening in 1997, as foretold.
+In the years since destroying Cyberdyne Systems, (Note: As depicted in Terminator 2: Judgment Day (1991)) John Connor has been living as a nomad following the death of his mother, Sarah.
+He fears the malevolent artificial intelligence Skynet is still hunting him despite the foretold war between humans and machines not occurring in 1997.

-Unable to locate John in the past, Skynet sends the T-X, an advanced Terminator with shapeshifting liquid metal covering a virtually impervious metal endoskeleton, back in time to John's present in Los Angeles, to kill his future allies in the Resistance, including John's future wife, Kate Brewster.
-In response, the Resistance sends back a reprogrammed T-850 Terminator to protect John and Kate.
+Skynet sends the advanced T-X Terminator back in time to 2003 to eliminate John Connor and his future Resistance allies, including his future wife, Kate Brewster.
+Armed with a liquid metal exterior over a durable endoskeleton, the T-X possesses the unique ability to control other machines.
+Because John has lived off the grid, the T-X targets Kate to find him, anticipating their paths will cross.
+In response, the Resistance sends back a reprogrammed T-850 Terminator to protect the future couple.

-After killing other targets, the T-X locates the pair at an animal hospital where Kate works.
-John becomes the T-X's primary target, but the Terminator helps him and Kate escape, taking them to a mausoleum where John's mother, Sarah, is supposedly interred.
-Inside her coffin, they find a weapons cache left at Sarah's request in case Judgment Day was not averted and the Terminators returned.
+After killing other targets, the T-X locates the pair at an animal hospital where Kate works, but the Terminator helps them escape.
+He takes them to a mausoleum where Sarah is supposedly interred.
+Inside her casket, they find a weapons cache left at Sarah's request in case Judgment Day was not averted and the Terminators returned.
 They escape an armed battle with the police and fend off the pursuing T-X.

-The Terminator reveals that John and Sarah's actions only delayed Judgment Day and that Skynet's attack will occur that day; the Terminator intends to drive John and Kate to Mexico to escape the fallout when Skynet begins its nuclear attack.
-John orders the Terminator to take him and Kate to see her father, U.S. Air Force Lieutenant General Robert Brewster.
-The Terminator refuses because he can't jeopardize his mission; however, when Kate demands to see her father, the Terminator obeys.
-The pair learns that the Terminator originally killed John in 2032 due to his emotional attachment to the model, before Kate captured and reprogrammed the Terminator and sent it back in time.
+The Terminator reveals John and Sarah's actions only delayed Judgment Day and that Skynet's attack will occur that day.
+He intends to drive John and Kate to Mexico to escape the fallout when Skynet begins its nuclear attack.
+John orders the Terminator to take him and Kate to a Mojave Desert base to see her father, U.S. Air Force Lieutenant General Robert Brewster, another of the T-X's targets.
+The Terminator refuses because he cannot jeopardize his mission; however, upon Kate's demand, he obeys.
+They learn the Terminator killed John in 2032, using John's emotional attachment to the model to get close, before Kate captured, reprogrammed, and sent it back in time.